 Collaborating with City Governments towards more Equitable Economic Development

-According to Dr. Eloisa Klementich, president and CEO of Invest Atlanta, "the tool has become totally integrated into strategies for supporting disinvested neighborhoods, and their work is integral for the success of Invest Atlanta and city of Atlanta.”
-As one example, the city used the index as a factor in distributing the $40,000 grants from the CARES Act Resurgence Fund to small businesses.
+According to Eloisa Klementich, president and CEO of Invest Atlanta, “The tool has become totally integrated into strategies for supporting disinvested neighborhoods, and their work is integral for the success of Invest Atlanta and city of Atlanta.”
+For example, the city used the index as a factor in distributing the $40,000 grants from the CARES Act Resurgence Fund to small businesses.
 The scoring process gave additional points to applications from neighborhoods with lower mobility scores.
 This statistically based definition of a disinvested community met the rigorous requirements for investors and auditors.
-This sound and transparent methodology legally justifies additional dollars flowing to places with low incomes and people of color.
-As a result of this process, a higher percentage of people in the southside of Atlanta (the area with lower incomes and more people of color) received grants this time than before.
+This sound and transparent methodology legally justifies additional dollars flowing to places where people of color and those with low incomes live.
+As a result of this process, a higher percentage of people in South Atlanta, an area where more people of color and people with low incomes live, received grants this time than before.

-The partnership between Bloomberg Associates, Neighborhood Nexus and Invest Atlanta, has modeled how equity-driven, data-informed collaborations can help distribute public economic development funds more equitably.
-In addition to the economic development agency, the City of Atlanta Mayor's Office, City Councilmembers, several departments across City Hall, and other local non-profits are using the interactive dashboard to make programmatic and funding decisions.
-Neighborhood Nexus has demonstrated how an easy-to-use tool designed for decision-making can contribute to aligning resources from many programs and sectors to the places and people who most need them.
+The partnership between Bloomberg Associates, Neighborhood Nexus, and Invest Atlanta has modeled how equity-driven, data-informed collaborations can help distribute public economic development funds more equitably.
+In addition to the economic development agency, the City of Atlanta mayor’s office, city council members, several departments across city hall, and other local nonprofits are using the interactive dashboard to make programmatic and funding decisions.
+Neighborhood Nexus has demonstrated how an easy-to-use tool designed for decisionmaking can contribute to aligning resources from many programs and sectors to the places and people who most need them.

 This story was written by Sonia Torres Rodríguez at the Urban Institute.
-Neighborhood Nexus is the Atlanta partner in the National Neighborhood Indicators Partnership, a learning network in 30 cities coordinated by the Urban Institute.
-All partners ensure communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.
+Neighborhood Nexus is the Atlanta Partner in the National Neighborhood Indicators Partnership, a learning network in 30 cities coordinated by the Urban Institute.
+All Partners ensure communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.

-What happens when quality data is put in the hands of changemakers?
-As Dr. Amy Carroll-Scott ...[read more]
+What happens when quality data are put in the hands of changemakers?
+As Amy Carroll-Scott shared, “Data...[read more]